Breast Reconstruction after Mastectomy

 The expander is placed with very little fluid inside of it.
 Once the overlying skin is healed, it is gradually filled with saline on a weekly basis.
 As the expander fills, it stretches the overlying skin and forms a breast mound.

-The entire expansion process takes approximately 3-4 months to complete.
-When the size of the expander matches the desired breast size, it is removed in a second surgery and replaced with a soft, silicone gel implant.
+The entire expansion process takes approximately 3-4 months to finish.
+When the expander reaches the desired breast size, it is removed in a second surgery.
+Then, a soft, silicone gel implant replaces it.
 The opposite breast is usually treated with a lift or augmentation to help match the reconstructed. breast.

 This type of reconstruction is the most common type used in the United States today.
 Benefits include safety and ease of surgery, reliability, and high patient satisfaction.

-Drawbacks include the need for a 2nd surgical procedure to remove the expander, and the need to monitor the final implant for symmetry, capsular contracture, and any complications stemming from the use of an implant.
+Drawbacks include the need for a 2nd surgical procedure to remove the expander.
+It is also necessary to check the final implant for symmetry.
+Additionally, there is a need to check for capsular contracture and any complications stemming from the use of an implant.

 Breast Reconstruction with staged Tissue Expander/Implant technique and Nipple-Areolar reconstruction